 Staff knew their responsibilities if they had concerns about the safety of children, young people and adults who were vulnerable due to their circumstances.
 The practice had safeguarding policies and procedures to provide staff with information about identifying, reporting and dealing with suspected abuse.
 We saw evidence that staff received safeguarding training.
 Staff knew about the signs and symptoms of abuse and neglect and how to report concerns, including notification to the CQC.
 There was a designated lead person for safeguarding alerts within the practice.
-They had completed level three training in line with recent guidance.
-Information relating to safeguarding was displayed in the practice, and was available to patients as well as staff.
+They had completed safeguarding training to the recommended level, arrangements were being made for them to complete this training to a higher level.
+Safeguarding information including flow charts and contact numbers was available in each treatment room.

-The practice had a system to highlight vulnerable patients on records e.g. children with child protection plans, adults where there were safeguarding concerns, people with a learning disability or a mental health condition, or who require other support such as with mobility or communication.
+The practice had a system to highlight vulnerable patients on their records e.g. children with child protection plans, adults where there were safeguarding concerns, people with a learning disability or a mental health condition, or who require other support such as with mobility or communication.
 We saw examples of how this information was recorded within care records.